Taking model-complete cores: Preliminaries

 \begin{lemma} Let $\fa$ be a structure which is a reduct of a finitely bounded homogeneous Ramsey structure.
 Then any structure which is interpretable in $\fa$ has a finitely bounded homogeneous Ramsey expansion. \end{lemma}

 \begin{proof} We can assume without loss of generality that $\fa$ itself is a finitely (bounded) homogeneous relational Ramsey structure.
 Then by Lemma~\ref{hom_power} the same is true for any full power of $\fa$.
 Let $\fb\in \I(\fa)$.
-Then $\fb$ has some expansion $\fc$ which is a model-complete core and which is homomorphically equivalent to some reduct of some $\fa^{[[d]]}$ (by Lemma~\ref{reduct_mc_core}). \end{proof}
+Then $\fb$ has some expansion $\fc$ which is a model-complete core and which is homomorphically equivalent to some reduct of some $\fa^{[[d]]}$ (by Lemma~\ref{reduct_mc_core}). {The statement of the lemma then follows from Theorem~\ref{mc_transfer}.} \end{proof}

 \begin{corollary} All structures with a first-order interpretation in $({\mathbb Q};<)$ are reducts of homogeneous finitely bounded Ramsey structures. \end{corollary}

 We will present an alternative proof (and also a stronger version) of Corollary~\ref{reduct_hom} in Subsection~\ref{sect:inter_q} (Remark~\ref{rem:ramsey-exp}).